pete-thompson/selenium-spotfire-dotnet/Readme.md

 ### Obtaining a driver

+The GetDriverForSpotfire method reads settings from the test context to control certain behaviours:
-The GetDriverForSpotfire method will set whether Chrome is used 'headless' or not (i.e. without a visible window) based on the presence of the "ChromeHeadless" property in the test context.
-This allows configuration of the headless property in the .runSettings file.
+* "ChromeHeadless" property controls if Chrome is used 'headless' or not (i.e. without a visible window)
+* "IncludeChromeLogs" property enables the capture of logs from Chrome.
+* "DownloadChromeDriver" property controls whether the ChromeDriver is downloaded automatically.

-Similarly, the presence of a value for "IncludeChromeLogs" in the test context will enable the capture of logs from Chrome.
+In each case, if the property is found to have a value in the test context it will enable the associated feature.

 ```c#
 // Open Spotfire